Galois Theory of Algorithms: Future Directions

 \section{Future Directions}

-{\bf Extend to all computable functions.} The first thing worthy of doing is to extend this work to all computable functions from primitive recursive functions.
+{\bf Extend to all computable functions.} The first project worth doing is to extend this work to all computable functions from primitive recursive functions.
 One need only add in the minimization operator and look at its relations with the other operations.
-The study of such programs from our point of view is already underway in \cite{ManinYano}.
+The study of such programs from our point is an ongoing project in \cite{ManinYano}.
 However the Galois theory perspective is a little bit complicated because of the necessity to consider partial operations.
-A study of \cite{Rosenberg} will, no doubt, be helpful.
+A careful study of \cite{Rosenberg} will, no doubt, be helpful.

 {\bf Continuing with Galois Theory} There are many other classical Galois theory theorems that need to be proved for our context.
 We need the Zassenhaus lemma, the Schreier refinement theorem, and culminating in the Jordan-H\"older theorem.
 In the context of algorithms this would be some statement about decomposing a category of algorithms regardless of the order in which the equivalence relations are given.
 We might also attempt a form of the Krull-Schmidt theorem.